Torino is my beloved hometown.

 If you start from Piazza Vittorio near the river Po, you can begin your walk right on Via Po (you can stop at Caffé Elena outside for a nice cappuccino) and either turn right on the second street, that takes you to the Mole Antonelliana --the famous tower and symbol of the city-- that hosts the Museo Nazionale del Cinema (an absolutely must see -my sister works there ;-).
 They even have an Eataly cafeteria.
 One block away is my old high school and one of the oldest in the city, Liceo Ginnasio V. Gioberti, and what used to be the University of Torino's main humanities and social studies campus, plus the Law School that I attended (the ugly huge '60s building, now relocated few blocks away).
 The oldest building of the University, founded in the 1600s, is on the right side of Via Po and its lovely courtyard will be hard to miss.

-If you instead turn left after the first block of Via Po, you can head towards Piazza Maria Teresa and Piazza Cavour, two lovely, quaint squares that I adore, in one of the most exclusive residential streets of the central Torino.
+If you instead turn left after the first block of Via Po, you can head towards Piazza Maria Teresa and Piazza Cavour, two lovely, quaint squares that I adore, in one of the most exclusive residential streets of central Torino.

 Another historic square, Piazza Carlina, is also very near and is where you can go see my brother in law's designer eyewear company’s showroom “Vanni"… very cool glasses and a nice store!
 Walk inside and tell them you’re my friend!
-You can go back on Via Po where you meet another great pasticceria, Caffé Fiorio, famous for gelato al gianduja, or head to the famous Piazza Carlo Alberto and Piazza Carignano (where the first Italian Parliament was and the Museo of Risorgimento is), and from there to the Egyptian Museum.
-Recently renovated, is the second most important Egyptian museum in the world, only second to Cairo.
+You can go back on Via Po where you find another great pasticceria, Caffé Fiorio, famous for gelato al gianduja, or head to the famous Piazza Carlo Alberto and Piazza Carignano (where the first Italian Parliament was and the Museo of Risorgimento is), and from there to the Egyptian Museum.
+Recently renovated, it is the second most important Egyptian museum in the world, only second to Cairo.
 The building is fantastic itself, and it’s an absolute must if you like history and archeology.

 In Piazza Carlo Alberto you can see the rear of Palazzo Carignano, with an interesting 19th century style façade, different from the 17th century Baroque face facing Piazza Carignano.
 Piazza Carlo Alberto is connected to Piazza Castello by a beautiful gallery "Galleria Subalpina" where the historic café Baratti and Milano is, the most famous pasticceria where you can taste wonderful paste -small beignets- and their very famous chocolate.